 Also, while most of the audience probably won’t care, the movie managed to make a lot of Catholic media rather indignant by completely neglecting Tolkien’s Catholicism.

-The poem contains the line: “Hail Earendel, brightest angel over Middle Earth sent to Men”, which Tolkien evidently took and ran with, giving us most the greatest of mariners who went on to slay the greatest dragon ever to exist with his magic space-boat and became Venus.
+The poem contains the line: “Hail Earendel, brightest angel over Middle Earth sent to Men”, which Tolkien evidently took and ran with, giving us the greatest of mariners who went on to slay the greatest dragon ever to exist with his magic space-boat and became Venus.

 Again, to be fair, it’s clear that the filmmakers are trying to make the most uncontroversial, conventionally appealing film possible, and in-depth discussions of religion are rarely conducive to that.
 Also, I’m not entirely sure how you’d portray on screen.